This is Not a Sequel: Chapter 2

 Ryder took another sip.
 Swallowed slowly.
 Tilted his head like he was humoring a child.

-Lady felt herself start to fold.
-She hated how predictable her body was, how it still wanted to preserve the relationship the way it preserved her job.
+Her body wanted to preserve the relationship the way it preserved her job.
 Make it smooth.
 Make it calm.
-Be the person who didn’t make things difficult.
-Be the person who didn’t ask the wrong questions.
+Don’t make things difficult.
+Don’t ask the wrong questions.

 “No,” she said.
 “Go.”